C3PablO/pablo-romero-jaren-site/_posts/en/olivias-room.md

 ![](/assets/images/posts/olivia/h1.png)
 # Olivia's Room
 There’s something uniquely inspiring about creating art on a freshly painted white wall.
-It feels like starting from a blank page, where every brushstroke brings life, colour, and meaning to the space.
+It feels like starting from a blank page, where every brushstroke brings life, color, and meaning to the space.
 Transforming Olivia’s room into a place filled with her family’s story made the process even more special.

 <br/>
 ![](/assets/images/posts/olivia/001.png)
 <br/>

 ## The commission
 Olivia is an extraordinary child, surrounded by the love and care of her wonderful parents.
-When they approached me, their vision was to create a painting for her room that would go beyond a simple portrait, it had to tell their family’s story.
+When they approached me, their vision was to create a painting for her room that would go beyond a simple portrait — it had to tell their family’s story.
 They wanted an artwork that reflected not only their bond but also their heritage and passions as a family.

 <br/>